Lakers Roster: Updated List After LA Agrees to Contract with LeBron James

 Los Angeles as currently constructed could finish in the top eight of the Western Conference, but the team is a long way from seriously challenging the Golden State Warriors.

-Getting James to sign changes the whole calculus for the Lakers, who had been content to build steadily through the draft.
-The question now becomes which if their rising stars the Lakers are willing to part with in pursuit of All-Stars to partner with James.
+Getting James to agree to a deal changes the whole calculus for the Lakers, who had been content to build steadily through the draft.
+The question now becomes which of their rising stars the Lakers are willing to part with in pursuit of All-Stars to partner with James.

 Breaking: Rondo Reportedly Signs with Lakers